 Derek is worried but Taïga groans, ‘I’m OK.
 Just give me a minute…’

 He puts a hand on her shoulder to stop her from moving.

 Chuck comes limping as fast as he can.
 ‘Are you all right?’

 ‘Just a little dizzy…’

 ‘If you feel up to it, try to stand up slowly…’ Chuck pushes his hat back on his head and wipes his brow.
-‘We have to do something about that horse.
+Addressing Tate, he adds, ‘We have to do something about that horse.
 It’s too dangerous for a rider if it sees the connection between the bucking and the rider flying off.’

 ‘You’ll have to get back up, kiddo.’
 Tate scratches his head and tries to joke, ‘Or that horse will just be good to bring in a good price at the Miles City Bucking Horse Sale!’

 ‘No way.’
 Derek glares at him and returns his attention towards Taïga.
 ‘C’mon, I’ll drive you to the nearest hospital.
 Does your head hurt?’